How do I get sensible advice?

 suddenly the internet was full speed again!
 They'd probably been downloading films etc.

-Then I changed the passkey from WEP to WPA - no more problems.
+Then I changed the passkey from highly insecure WEP to WPA - no more problems.